 Because types that are made up of Send and Sync traits are automatically also Send and Sync, we don’t have to implement those traits manually.
 As marker traits, they don’t even have any methods to implement.
 They’re just useful for enforcing invariants related to concurrency.

 Manually implementing these traits involves implementing unsafe Rust code.
 We’ll talk about using unsafe Rust code in Chapter 19; for now, the important information is that building new concurrent types not made up of Send and Sync parts requires careful thought to uphold the safety guarantees.
-“The Rustonomicon” at https://doc.rust-lang.org/stable/nomicon/ has more information about these guarantees and how to uphold them.
+“The Rustonomicon” at https://doc.rust-lang.org/stable/nomicon has more information about these guarantees and how to uphold them.

 Summary